Wadi El Natrun: Monastic history

 The desolate region became one of Christianity's most sacred areas.
 The Desert Fathers and cenobitic monastic communities used the desert's solitude and privations to develop self-discipline (asceticism).
 Hermit monks believed that desert life would teach them to eschew the things of this world and follow God's call.
-Between the 4th and 7th century AD, hundreds of thousands of people from the world over joined the hundreds of Christian monasteries in the Nitrian Desert, centered on Nitria, Kellia and Scetis (Wadi El Natrun).
+Between the 4th and 7th centuries AD, hundreds of thousands of people from around the world over joined the hundreds of Christian monasteries in the Nitrian Desert, centred on Nitria, Kellia and Scetis (Wadi El Natrun).

-Saint Macarius of Egypt first came to Scetis (Wadi El Natrun) around 330 AD where he established a solitary monastic site.
+Saint Macarius of Egypt first travelled to Scetis around 330 AD, where he established a solitary monastic site.
 His reputation attracted a loose band of anchorites, hermits and monks who settled nearby in individual cells.
 Many of them came from nearby Nitria and Kellia where they had previous experience in solitary desert living; thus the earliest cenobitic communities were a loose consolidation of like-minded monks.
 By the end of the fourth century, four distinct communities had developed: Baramus, Macarius, Bishoi and John Kolobos.
-At first these communities were groupings of cells centered on a communal church and facilities, but enclosed walls and watchtowers developed over time and in response to raids from desert nomads.
-Nitria, Kellia, and Scellis also experienced internal fractures related to doctrinal disputes in Egypt.
+At first these communities were groupings of cells centered on a communal church and facilities, but defensive walls and watchtowers were constructed over time in response to raids from desert nomads.
+Nitria, Kellia, and Scetis also experienced internal fractures related to doctrinal disputes in Egypt.
 At its peak the place contained 700 monasteries.
-The monasteries flourished during the Muslim conquest of Egypt (639–642), but in the eighth and ninth centuries taxation and administration concerns led to conflicts with the Muslim government.
+The monasteries flourished during the Muslim conquest of Egypt (639–642), but in the eighth and ninth centuries, taxation and administration concerns led to conflicts with the Muslim Abbasid government of Egypt.

 Invasion of Scetis

 Scetis was attacked by the Mazices who "came sweeping off the Libyan desert" in 407-408 AD and was decimated, causing many notable Desert Fathers to leave the region, such as Abba Anoub.
 One of the survivors, St. Arsenius the Great, remarked in 410 that, "The world has lost Rome and the monks have lost Scetis."
 As the Jesuit historian and Professor Willian J. Harmless said, "Scetis’s destruction marked a turning point in the history of early Christian monasticism.
 The site would be resettled a few years later, and in fact would suffer other raids, notably in 434, 444, and 570."

-Nitria and Kellia were eventually abandoned in the 7th and 9th centuries respectively, but Scetis continued throughout the Medieval period.
+Nitria and Kellia were eventually abandoned in the 7th and 9th centuries respectively, but Scetis continued to be inhabited throughout the Medieval period.
 Although some of the individual monasteries were eventually abandoned or destroyed, four have remained in use to the present day: